 Equipment Value

-The total value of diagnostic, surgical, and laboratory equipment directly affects material damage premiums.
-Practices with digital X-ray, ultrasound, in-house laboratory analysers, and surgical equipment carry higher insured values.
+The total insured value of diagnostic, surgical and laboratory equipment directly affects material damage premiums.
+Practices with digital radiography, ultrasound, in-house analysers and surgical suites carry higher replacement values.

 📍

-Urban companion animal practices face different risks (and premiums) than rural mixed practices.
-Mobile and farm-visit practices have additional risks related to travel, working with large animals, and operating in uncontrolled environments.
+Urban companion animal practices face different risks and premiums than rural mixed practices.
+Mobile and farm-visit practices carry additional exposure related to travel, working with large animals and operating in uncontrolled environments.

 Real-World Insurance Scenarios for Veterinarians

-These common scenarios illustrate why the right insurance matters for veterinary practices.
+These common scenarios illustrate why appropriate insurance matters for veterinary practices.

 Surgical Complication Results in Animal Death

 A dog dies during a routine desexing procedure due to an anaesthetic complication.
-The owner - who had a strong emotional bond with the animal - files a complaint with the Veterinary Council and pursues a civil claim for the animal's value, additional veterinary costs, and emotional distress.
+The owner files a complaint with the state Veterinary Board and pursues a civil claim for the animal's value, additional veterinary costs and emotional distress.

 • Professional indemnity covers legal defence costs and any compensation awarded

-• Veterinary Council investigations require professional legal representation, adding further costs
+• Veterinary Board investigations require professional legal representation, adding further costs

 Staff Member Bitten by a Patient